Sooner or later, every developer ends up facing the same scenario: inserting thousands of entities VERY FAST.

 - The second bulk insert uses the

-option to only insert data that doesn’t already exist. - The third shows how to use the bulk insert method asynchronously.
+InsertIfNotExists = trueoption to only insert data that doesn’t already exist. - The third shows how to use the bulk insert method asynchronously.

-, and under the hood, it uses the best available bulk insert mechanism for your provider — like SqlBulkCopy
+The EF Core bulk insert method from Entity Framework Extensions extends your DbContext or DbSet, and under the hood, it uses the best available bulk insert mechanism for your provider — like SqlBulkCopy for SQL Server.

-⚠️ BulkInsert directly inserts entities into the database — you don’t need to call SaveChanges
+⚠️ BulkInsert directly inserts entities into the database — you don’t need to call SaveChanges.
+This is a common mistake for first-time users.

 🚀 Why Use the Bulk Insert Method from Entity Framework Extensions?